mihir787/case_study_two/CaseStudy2.md

 ```povertimeattrition
 sns.countplot(y="OverTime", hue="Attrition", data=unchanged_attrition_df)
 ```
 ![](case_study_two_files/case_study_two_34_1.png)

-The overall ratio of people who left their job that worked overtime was significantly larger than the ration of people who did not leave their jobs.
+The overall ratio of people who left their job that worked overtime was significantly larger than the ratio of people who did not leave their jobs.

 ```pjobroleovertimewattrition
 sns.countplot(y="JobRole", hue="OverTime", data=unchanged_attrition_df)
 ```
 ![](case_study_two_files/case_study_two_35_1.png)

 The ratio of people who work overtime regardless of their roles is much higher than their attrition rate by their role alone.

 #### Age